-- reducing financial analysis costs through analysts not having to restate information to a common basis and only needing to understand a single set of financial reporting standards; - d. reducing financial reporting costs for companies operating in more than one jurisdiction; - e. improving the quality of global financial reporting; and - f. reducing the cost of setting standards and ensuring that the skills available to develop and apply financial reporting standards are utilised efficiently. - 27.
+- c. reducing financial analysis costs through analysts not having to restate information to a common basis and only needing to understand a single set of financial reporting standards; - d. reducing financial reporting costs for companies operating in more than one jurisdiction; - e. improving the quality of global financial reporting; and - f. reducing the cost of setting standards and ensuring that the skills available to develop and apply financial reporting standards are utilised efficiently. - 21.
 Some hold the view that jurisdictions should acknowledge that IFRSs are not perfect and that only the 'best' standards should be adopted by a jurisdiction.
 Those who make this comment rarely note that the suite of standards in their home jurisdiction is also less than perfect.
 Council has taken the view that the benefits of convergence globally and for Hong Kong as a major financial centre outweigh the (arguably) better financial reporting that would result from selecting the 'best' standards from a range of jurisdictions.
-Council is also aware that such a process of standard selection would produce standards that are likely to be inconsistent and incomplete and reflect the biases of the group making the selection rather than being based on a consistent framework. - 28.
+Council is also aware that such a process of standard selection would produce standards that are likely to be inconsistent and incomplete and reflect the biases of the group making the selection rather than being based on a consistent framework. - 22.
 Some have suggested that the convergence programme be amended to give entities more time to understand a new standard before they are required to apply it.
 The compliance requirement in IAS 1 means that entities can only claim compliance with IFRSs if they comply with all standards that are effective at the date of preparing the financial statements.
-If Council were to extend the application date for any HKFRS equivalent to an IFRS, users of financial statements could no longer assume convergence of HKFRSs with IFRSs, thus losing the benefits of the convergence programme. - 29.
+If Council were to extend the application date for any HKFRS equivalent to an IFRS, users of financial statements could no longer assume convergence of HKFRSs with IFRSs, thus losing the benefits of the convergence programme. - 23.
 Council is aware that some do not support the convergence of HKFRSs with IFRSs for reasons that include: - a. the adoption of an external set of financial reporting standards is not consistent with the legal autonomy of a jurisdiction; - b. the international standard setter cannot take account of the unique circumstances of each jurisdiction.
-An example of this in Hong Kong is the special circumstances surrounding land leases; and - c. private companies do not anticipate any benefits from international convergence and are impacted by increased costs of preparing financial statements. - 30.
-Council proposes to maintain the convergence of HKFRSs with IFRSs while retaining the power to set financial reporting standards in Hong Kong at this time.
-Although some jurisdictions are adopting IFRSs, Council considers that Hong Kong should retain the flexibility to set different standards for different groups such as SMEs and the public sector.
-As an independent, albeit converged, standard setter, Council anticipates that it will retain the skills and ability to influence the future direction of IFRSs.
+An example of this in Hong Kong is the special circumstances surrounding land leases; and - c. private companies do not anticipate any benefits from international convergence and are impacted by increased costs of preparing financial statements. - 24.
+At the time of setting the convergence policy, Council proposed to maintain the convergence of HKFRSs with IFRSs while retaining the power to set financial reporting standards in Hong Kong.
+Although some jurisdictions are adopting IFRSs, Council considered that Hong Kong should retain the flexibility to set different standards for different groups such as SMEs and the public sector.
+As an independent, albeit converged, standard setter, Council anticipated that it will retain the skills and ability to influence the future direction of IFRSs.

-31. Council is aware that many smaller entities do not perceive benefits in the convergence of HKFRSs with IFRSs.
-This was one impetus for the development of the Small and Medium-sized Entity Financial Reporting Framework and Financial Reporting Standard (SME-FRF & FRS).
-The only way to avoid unlisted companies having to apply all the requirements of HKFRSs would be to extend the SME-FRF & FRS or to establish a framework and suite of financial reporting standards for larger unlisted companies.
-Council anticipates that the IASB's SME project will reduce the reporting burden for many unlisted entities.
-Therefore, Council will carefully examine the IASB's proposals as they emerge with the aim of reducing reporting requirements, where practicable, while minimising any difficulties arising from having multiple sets of standards.
+25. At the time of setting the convergence policy, Council was aware that many smaller entities do not perceive benefits in the convergence of HKFRSs with IFRSs.
+This was one impetus for the development of SME-FRF & SME-FRS.
+The only way to avoid unlisted companies having to apply all the requirements of HKFRSs would be to extend the SME-FRF & SME-FRS or to establish a framework and suite of financial reporting standards for larger unlisted companies.
+Council anticipated that the IFRS for SMEs standard would reduce the reporting burden for many unlisted entities.
+Council had therefore adopted the IFRS for SMEs standard as HKFRS for Private Entities on a converged basis since July 2009.